hsandt/pico-boots/README.md

 ### Supported platforms

-The Lua and Python scripts are cross-platform.

-The resulting cartridge can be played on all platforms supported by PICO-8.

-The build scripts in Bash are for UNIX platforms.
-They have only been tested on Linux Ubuntu 18.04, however.
-They don't have commands/programs specific to Ubuntu so they should work on other distro (e.g. `grep`), but they may contain a few specific to Linux, so expect a few scripts to not fully work on OSX.
+The build pipeline relies on Bash and Python scripts and have been tested on Linux Ubuntu.
+Other Linux distributions and UNIX platforms should be able to run most scripts, providing the right tools are installed.
+However, scripts using more specific commands such as `gnome-terminal` and `xdotool` would need to be adapted to the development platform.
+Development environments for Windows such as MinGW and Cygwin have not been tested.

 Feel free to open an issue for any script lacking compatibility across UNIX platforms.

+The test pipeline consists in testing the Lua sources directly with a Lua unit test framework (see *Test dependencies*), therefore should be cross-platform.

+The built PICO-8 cartridge itself can be played on all platforms supported by PICO-8.

 ### Build dependencies